ReviewChain/API/README.md

 ```

 Get the data for a survey, given the survey id (number).
-This returns: the survey name, status, data supplier, timestamp of creation, owner
+This returns: the SurveyType, name, status, data supplier, timestamp of creation, owner

 Param     | Datatype    | Required  | Description